Wyatt Earp: Behan wins election

-Earp and Behan applied for the new position of Cochise County sheriff, which paid the office holder ten percent of the fees and taxes collected, as did the Pima County sheriff job.
+Earp and Behan applied for the new position of Cochise County sheriff, which paid the office holder 10% of the fees and taxes collected, as did the Pima County sheriff's job.
 Earp thought that he had a good chance to win because he was the former undersheriff in the region and a Republican, like Arizona Territorial Governor John C. Fremont.
 However, Behan had greater political experience and influence in Prescott.

 Earp later testified at the O.K.
 Corral hearing that he and Behan had made a deal.
 He said that Behan and he agreed that, if Earp withdrew his application, Behan would appoint him as undersheriff.
 Behan received the appointment in February 1881, but he did not keep his end of the bargain and instead chose Harry Woods as undersheriff, who was a prominent Democrat.
-Behan testified at first that he had not made any deal with Earp, although he later admitted that he had lied.
-He said that he broke his promise to Earp because of an incident which occurred shortly before his appointment when Earp learned that Ike and Billy Clanton had one of his prize horses which had been stolen more than a year before.
+Behan testified at first that he had not made any deal with Earp, but later admitted he had lied.
+He said that he broke his promise to Earp because of an incident which occurred shortly before his appointment when Earp learned that Ike and Billy Clanton had one of his prize horses, which had been stolen more than a year before.

 Earp and Holliday rode to the Clanton ranch near Charleston to recover the horse and overtook Behan along the way, who was riding in a wagon.
 Behan also was heading to the ranch to serve an electioneering subpoena on Ike Clanton.
 Accounts differ as to what happened next, but Earp testified that Billy Clanton gave up the horse when Earp arrived at the ranch, even before being presented with ownership papers.
 According to Behan's testimony, however, Earp had told the Clantons that Behan was on his way to arrest them for horse theft.
 The incident embarrassed the Clantons and Behan, and Behan later testified that he did not want to work with Earp and chose Woods instead.